scottie34/simple-vue-timeline/README.md

  * [font-awesome icons](https://fontawesome.com/)
  * and [fecha](https://github.com/taylorhakes/fecha) date formatting.

-Please use [github](https://github.com/scottie34/simple-vue-timeline) for any issue you encountered or to give me some feedbacks of your usage.
+Use [github](https://github.com/scottie34/simple-vue-timeline) for any issue you encountered or to give me some feedbacks of your usage.

 If you find it useful, give it a star.

+Refer to the [documentation](https://scottie34.github.io/simple-vue-timeline/) for further details.

 ![sample](https://raw.githubusercontent.com/scottie34/simple-vue-timeline/master/docs/simple-vue-timeline.png)